mypocketgenius/pocket_genius/Planning Docs/12-29_theme-component-refactor.md

 - ✅ Chat page looks and behaves identically after refactor
 - ✅ All pages use theme system consistently
+- ✅ Side menu (right-hand sidebar) uses theme system
-- ✅ Theme changes work correctly on all pages
+- ✅ Theme changes work correctly on all pages and components
-- ✅ User theme settings apply to all pages
+- ✅ User theme settings apply to all pages and components
 - ✅ No performance regressions
 - ✅ No visual regressions
 - ✅ Code is maintainable and reusable